Absentee Owners Fear Money Being Spent Without Oversight

 Published: February 6, 2026

-Commercial asset managers cite “lack of transparency into operations” as a core barrier to controlling NOI across distributed portfolios.
+Commercial asset managers also cited “lack of transparency into operations” as a core barrier to controlling NOI across distributed portfolios.

 Owners may demand approval for repairs, even minor ones.
 Response times are slower, and friction between owner and property manager may ensue.

-This is why long-term condition monitoring should have been in the commercial asset manager's toolkit.
+This is why long-term condition monitoring should have been in both the commercial asset manager's and property manager's toolkits.
 Condition changes provide a visual justification for spending, helping to reduce approval bottlenecks and micromanagement.
 Spending feels proportional and defensible.
 Trust-based reporting is being replaced with shared, objective visibility, and a visual history built and retained over long periods of time highlights slow changes that humans miss.